anon40045/uno-youtube/README.md

 # uno-youtube
-Unofficial YouTube app for Q Music Player
+A *player-app* for [Q Music Player](https://qmusicplayer.se) which streams content publicly available at https://www.youtube.com/